9196. Glutamic acid decarboxylase (GADA), IgG antibodies

 Description

-Glutamic acid decarboxylase is one of the targets in the cells of the islets of Langerhans for antibodies synthesized by the immune system.
+Glutamic acid decarboxylase is one of the targets in the islet cells of Langerhans for antibodies synthesized by the immune system.

-Determination of antibodies to glutamic acid decarboxylase allows you to identify people with an increased risk of developing type 1 diabetes or in need of insulin treatment to differentiate between different types of diabetes.
+Detection of antibodies to glutamic acid decarboxylase allows one to identify individuals at increased risk of developing type 1 diabetes or those requiring insulin treatment, and to differentiate between different types of diabetes.

-This test should be performed in conjunction with the determination of antibodies to other pancreatic autoantigens, genetic and metabolic markers of diabetes mellitus.
+This test should be performed in conjunction with detection of antibodies to other pancreatic autoantigens, as well as genetic and metabolic markers of diabetes.

 When and who needs the test?

-- differential diagnosis of type 1 and type 2 diabetes;
+- Differential diagnosis of type 1 and type 2 diabetes mellitus.

-- predicting the risk of developing type 1 diabetes in overweight people, impaired carbohydrate tolerance, in women with gestational diabetes mellitus;
+- Prediction of the risk of developing type 1 diabetes mellitus in overweight individuals, those with impaired carbohydrate tolerance, and in women with gestational diabetes mellitus.

-- Diagnosis and prediction of type 1 diabetes in the immediate family of a patient with diabetes;
+- Diagnosis and prediction of the development of type 1 diabetes mellitus in close relatives of patients with diabetes.

-- screening of healthy relatives of diabetic patients who wish to become donors for transplantation of a kidney or part of the pancreas.
+- Screening of healthy relatives of patients with diabetes who wish to donate kidneys or partial pancreas.

 Biological material